cambridge-cares/TheWorldAvatar/Agents/CrystalAgent/README.md

 The ABox generation agent uses a Crystal Information File (CIF) to produce an ABox according to the OntoCrystal ontology.
-The csv file can further produce the OWL file using [EntityRdfizer](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/EntityRDFizer).
+The csv file can further used to generate the OWL file using [EntityRdfizer](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/EntityRDFizer).

 The output includes: the csv file(s) containing the abox, and a csv file